UtkarshPrajapati/Leetcode-Helper/TESTING.md

    - After clicking "Get Hint", the overlay should show a loading spinner
    - After a few seconds, it should display personalized hints
    - Verify that the hints are relevant to your code and the problem
+   - Test collapsing and expanding the hint sections
    ```

 ## 🔧 Testing Different Scenarios